Remuneration: How to get employee pay right

 Learn more about avoiding common pay mistakes.

 Things are constantly changing, whether it’s minimum pay, employment legislation, or the broader market, so you need to ensure that your business is keeping up with changes in order to avoid legal strife or employees becoming unhappy or being poached.
+People don’t like to stay stagnant or go backwards financially, especially with the cost of living increases we are currently seeing.

 Remember, it’s usually a lot more costly to attract new employees rather than to hold onto the ones you have.
 By the time that you recruit, onboard, and get a new employee’s performance up to where the previous person’s was, you were probably better off paying the employee you already had a little more.